25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Grilled tofu is delicious

 If you’re thinking of becoming a vegan, are a vegan, or simply like delicious food, you’ll love this recipe for grilled marinated tofu.
 Tofu is high in protein and there are numerous benefits to getting started on a high protein diet, including that it helps our body build muscle mass and helps with cellular regeneration.
-In addition to grilled tofu, here are more vegetarian meals ready in 30 minutes or less.

 If you’re grilling your tofu (or anything else), kabob-style, the innovative O-Yaki Stainless Steel Skewer Set makes life so much easier.
 The innovative design allows it to stand up on your grill for an even cook that doesn’t require rotating your skewers.
 As an added bonus, it works just as well as in your oven, too.